 Remote programming allows the technician to access the system database from a remote location for the purpose of making changes to the customer data.
-OfficeServ Manager is the proprietary programming application used to access and manipulate the database.
-The OfficeServ Manager program connects to the system via LAN connection to the MCP.
+WebMMC is the proprietary, web-based programming application used to access and manipulate the database.
+The WebMMC program connects to the system via LAN or WAN connection to the MP40.
+This application runs on a Web Server and is interfaced using Internet Explorer V6.0.